Figures logo

 Lithuania has transposed the Pay Transparency Directive by amending its Labour Code through Act No. XV-969.
 The law applies to all employers regardless of size for the core pay-system obligation, while reporting duties to Sodra and other documentation requirements scale by headcount.

-Salary history ban Employers are banned from asking candidates about their current or past pay.
+Ban on pay history Employers are prohibited from asking candidates about their current or past pay.

 Compensation covers full recovery of unpaid pay and in-kind payments, material and non-material damages, and lost work-related opportunities, with no EU-level cap.
 Equal-pay breaches are also treated like a late wage payment, triggering automatic statutory penalty interest during ongoing employment, or liquidated damages equal to a month's average pay per month of delay on termination.
 Courts may also depart from standard litigation-cost allocation rules in pay-discrimination cases.
 Specific administrative fine amounts are not yet set.